sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 ## Repository syncing

+There are four fields for configuring which repositories are mirrored/synchronized:

+- [`repos`](bitbucket_server.md#configuration)<br>A list of repositories in `projectKey/repositorySlug` format.
+- [`repositoryQuery`](bitbucket_server.md#configuration)<br>A list of strings with one pre-defined option (`none`), and/or a [Bitbucket Server Repo Search Request Query Parameters](https://docs.atlassian.com/bitbucket-server/rest/6.1.2/bitbucket-rest.html#idp355).
+- [`exclude`](bitbucket_server.md#configuration)<br>A list of repositories to exclude which takes precedence over the `repos`, and `repositoryQuery` fields.
+- ['excludePersonalRepositories'](bitbucket_server.md#configuration)<br>With this enabled, Sourcegraph will exclude any personal repositories from being imported, even if it has access to them.

 ### Authentication for older Bitbucket Server versions

 Bitbucket Server versions older than v5.5 require specifying a less secure username and password combination, as those versions of Bitbucket Server do not support [personal access tokens](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html).

-### Excluding personal repositories

-Sourcegraph will be able to view and clone the repositories that the account you provide has access to.
-For example, if you provide a personal access token or username/password of an administrator Bitbucket Server account, Sourcegraph will be able to view and clone all repositories -- even personal ones.

-We recommend that you create a new Bitbucket user account specifically for Sourcegraph (e.g. a "Sourcegraph Bot" account) and only give that account access to the repositories you wish to be viewable on Sourcegraph.

-If you don't wish to create a separate Bitbucket user account just for Sourcegraph, you can specify `"excludePersonalRepositories": true` in the configuration.
-With this enabled, Sourcegraph will exclude any personal repositories from being imported, even if it has access to them.

 ### HTTPS cloning

 Sourcegraph by default clones repositories from your Bitbucket Server via HTTP(S), using the access token or account credentials you provide in the configuration.
+The [`username`](bitbucket_server.md#configuration) field is always used when cloning, so is required.

 SSH cloning is not used, so you don't need to configure SSH cloning.

 ## Configuration